jloughry/CV/README.md

 	> <7B> <002D>
 	> <7C> <002D002D>

-PDFLaTeX preferentially uses the modified `ot1.cmap` file if it finds one in the current directory.
+This avoids having to install any software in the filesystem; PDFLaTeX preferentially uses the modified `ot1.cmap` file if it finds one in the current directory.

 A similar trick is done with LaTeX's bulleted lists, which use the *math mode* `\bullet` because bullets don't appear in TeX's OT1 font encoding.
 The following modifications